 Zone Tags: Zone tags are required for each person to hunt on the area except during small game season.
-During the archery and the archery/muzzleloading gun seasons, the area is divided into 7 zones with Zones A, B, C and D limited to 22 hunters each, Zone E limited to 8 hunters, Zone F limited to 36 hunters and Zone G limited to 8 hunters.
-During spring turkey season, the area is divided into 7 zones with Zones A, B, C, D, F and G limited to 3 hunters each and Zone E limited to 2 hunters.
+During the archery and archery/muzzleloading gun seasons, the area is divided into 7 zones with Zone A limited to 18 hunters, Zones B, C and D limited to 14 hunters each, Zone E limited to 6 hunters, Zone F limited to 32 hunters and Zone G limited to 42 hunters.
+During spring turkey season, the area is divided into 7 zones with Zone A limited to 3 hunters, Zones B, C, and D limited to 2 hunters each, Zone E limited to 1 hunter, Zone F limited to 4 hunters and Zone G limited to 6 hunters.
 Zone tags for archery and archery/muzzleloading gun hunts will be issued to hunters without quota hunt permits by random drawing at the check station at 2 p.m. on the Thursday prior to each 3-day hunt period.
 A person may reserve a zone tag for 1 additional hunter, but must have their valid license and permits in his/her possession to do so.
 Holders of quota hunt permits and exempt hunters are not required to attend the drawing on Thursdays and will be issued a special zone tag, good for the zone of their choosing, at the check station.
 Any unissued zone tags will be available on hunt days after morning stand hours (approximately 8:30 a.m.).
 Zone tags may not be transferred from 1 hunter to another.
 If available, 1 zone tag may be exchanged for another at the check station during each hunt.

-Guest hunters: For each non-transferable archery, muzzleloading gun, general gun, wild hog, spring turkey and mobility-impaired quota permit issued through the Commission’s RLIS, a quota permit holder (host) may take a guest hunter by obtaining a guest permit.
-Guest hunters are not allowed during youth turkey hunts or for daily quota permits holders or walk-on zone tag recipients.
+Guest hunters: For each non-transferable archery, muzzleloading gun, general gun, wild hog, spring turkey and mobility-impaired quota permit issued through GoOutdoorsFlorida.com, a quota permit holder (host) may take a guest hunter by obtaining a guest permit.
+Guest hunters are not allowed during youth turkey hunts or for daily quota permit holders or walk-on zone tag recipients.
 A guest hunter must possess a completed guest permit while hunting except the following persons may be a guest hunter without a guest permit: a youth under 16 years of age, a youth supervisor, a mentor license holder or a mentor license supervisor.
 A host may only bring 1 guest hunter at a time and may only use 1 guest permit per day.
 The following persons are not considered to be guest hunters: other quota permit holders, non-hunters and exempt hunters (on areas and during seasons that allow exemptions).
-The host must share the bag limit with the guest hunter and the host is responsible for violations that exceed the bag limit.
 The guest hunter and host must enter and exit the area together and must share a street-legal vehicle while hunting on the area.
 The guest hunter may hunt only while the host is on the area and must hunt in the same zone to which the host is assigned.
 Refer to the quota hunt worksheets for additional information.

-Youth and mentor license holders: A youth hunter (less than 16 years of age) must be supervised by a person at least 18 years of age.
+Youth and mentor license holders: A supervisor is required to accompany a youth or mentor license holder during any hunt.
+A youth hunter (less than 16 years of age) must be supervised by a person at least 18 years of age.
 A mentor license holder must be supervised by a licensed hunter at least 21 years of age.
 Unless exempt, only those supervisors with proper licenses and permits may hunt.
 If the supervisor is hunting during any hunt for which quota permits are issued, at least 1 person in the party must be in possession of a quota permit.
 During a hunt that allows exemptions, a non-exempt supervisor of a youth must have a quota permit to hunt.
-A non-hunting supervisor is allowed to accompany a youth or mentor license holder during any hunt.

 Transfer of permits: Quota and guest permits are not transferable.
 Except for youth under 16 years of age, a positive form of identification is required when using a non-transferable permit.
 The sale or purchase of any quota permit or guest permit is prohibited.